sudomann/django-simple-custom-users/README.rst

 Django Simple Custom Users
 =====

+**Note:** Compatible with Postgres Only

 django-simple-custom-users is a simple Pluggable custom user module for Django.

-It provides a custom user model which requires an email, password, and date-of-birth to create an account.
+It provides a custom user model with the following attributes:
-Username is disabled, and phone number is optional.
+Required fields:
+- email (case insensitive for comparison, to avoid spoofing)
+- password
+- date-of-birth
+- ...

+Optional Fields:
+- phone
+- ...

 More documentation will soon be available in the "docs" directory.